 The IRMS Alison North New Professionals Award

-Running for nearly a decade, the Alison North New Professionals' Award recognises those who are new to our profession.
+Running for 10 years in 2020, the Alison North New Professionals' Award recognises those who are new to our profession.

 Whether you are someone studying Information and Records Management, newly qualified in the first few years of your career or someone who has just moved into the industry, you could be a winner.